 - A voluntary accreditation program has been established for biodiesel producers and marketers to ensure the highest quality standards are being met.
 BQ 9000 is a program that ensures biodiesel quality and integrity.

-- Biodiesel is cost-competitive with conventional diesel.
-The long-term savings in reduced wear, repairs, maintenance and lost down time make biodiesel the best choice for America’s trucking industry.
+- The long-term savings in reduced wear, repairs, maintenance and lost down time make biodiesel the best choice for America’s trucking industry.

 Biodiesel Boosts Revenue for Iowa's Farmers